 Her journey picked up the last 10 years as she spent almost four of those singing back up, harmonies and lead vocals with a local band.
 From there, and opportunity arose for her to teach vocal lessons and direct an intermediate group of students at the Lake Geneva House of Music.
 Working with children brought her to realize her true passion!
-Last summer, she attended a Music Together Training, that taught basic music competence by encouraging the actual experiencing of music rather than the learning of concepts or information, in Chicago, IL., passed and was given certification.
+She attended a Music Together Training, that taught basic music competence by encouraging the actual experiencing of music rather than the learning of concepts or information, in Chicago, IL., passed and was given certification.

 Today she is preparing and coaching a young woman for a vocal competition in New York City this July and collaborating programs for ages 0-5 and up, to be introduced to rhythmic and tonal patterns, letting their whole bodies feel like an instrument, using different instruments to the beat of a song and finding their singing voices in a fun and relaxed group environment!

 Tami is dedicated to her family and to her music and truly loves to see the joy in a child’s face when any form of it is introduced to them!